deity-io/falcon-platform-docs/versioned_docs/version-2019/platform/falcon-client/configurations.md

 ### Jest

-Falcon Client comes with configured [Jest](https://jestjs.io/) test runner.
+DEITY PWA Frontend comes with configured [Jest](https://jestjs.io/) test runner.
 However it is possible to override it by adding `jest` node into `package.json`.
 Below example configures `setupTestFrameworkScriptFile` file:

 ```json
 // package.json